 6. Switch up your eating routine

-New fruits and vegetables are coming in to season, and its time to take a step back from the winter comfort food and indulge in spring time food medleys.
-Lighter fare such as salads and sandwiches provide welcome relief from those heavy winter roasts.
-That's not to say you shouldn't still enjoy a home-cooked stew every now and again, but do take the time to enjoy the fresh local produce as it starts to reappear in stores and on our plates.
+New fruits and vegetables are coming into the season, and it's time to take a step back from the winter comfort food and indulge in springtime food medleys.
+Lighter fare, such as salads and sandwiches, provide welcome relief from those heavy winter roasts.
+That's not to say you shouldn't still enjoy a home-cooked stew now and then, but do take the time to enjoy the fresh local produce as it starts to reappear in stores and on our plates.

 7. Clean the barbecue

-Longer evenings mean more parties and get togethers with friends and family.
+Longer evenings mean more parties and get-togethers with friends and family.
 So uncover the barbecue and give it a once over before the season really kicks off.
-Wash down the outside with some all purpose cleaner or dish soap.
-Then take a firm brush and scrub the grill to remove any burnt on food particles.
+Wash down the outside with some all-purpose cleaner or dish soap.
+Then take a firm brush and scrub the grill to remove any burnt food particles.
 Once you've done this, simply take the burgers out of the freezer and get the party started!

 Bird feeders are a great craft that the whole family can enjoy!
-Look up some DIY bird feeder guides online and invite those now chirping babies to your back yard.
-There's nothing more peaceful or spring-signalling as simply watching the birds gather round and feed outside the kitchen window.
+Look up some DIY bird feeder guides online and invite those now chirping babies to your backyard.
+Nothing is more peaceful or spring-signalling than simply watching the birds gather around and feed outside the kitchen window.
 However, make sure you raise the bird feeder high enough off the ground if you have cats, as they will look for easy prey at any available opportunity.

 9. Visit the zoo

 This is a wonderful family activity that the little ones will especially enjoy.
 Spring, in particular, is an ideal time to head to the zoo since it won't be jam-packed as it often is during the peak summer season.
-This means that you won't be faced with huge lineups and you'll be able to get up close and person with your favourite animals.
+It means that you won't be faced with huge lineups, and you'll be able to get up close and person with your favourite animals.

 10. Chalk art